Instagram Tips & Strategies

 • Hours View: This is a goldmine.
 Tap this view to see a daily breakdown of when your followers are logged in.
 The higher the blue bars, the more active your audience is during that hour.
 Look for the peaks.
 You might see a small spike in the morning, a dip midday, and a larger peak in the evening.

-Actionable advice: Identify the top two or three peak active hours across the week.
+Actionable advice: Identify the top two or three peak hours across the week.
 These are your initial "best times" to start testing your content.
 For example, if your activity spikes on Wednesday at 8 PM and Friday at 12 PM, those are your first two slots to schedule posts for.

 Step 2: Investigate Your Top-Performing Posts